-I don’t think Engel enjoyed her Montana sojourn much, I wonder if she would feel differently now.
-Presumably she’d be pleased to see her “Scotchguard” still in the market, and many more beer types that no one could imagine in the 1950s.
+I don’t think Engel enjoyed her Montana sojourn much.
+Would she feel differently now?
+Presumably she’d be pleased to see her “Scotchguard” still in the market, and perhaps too many more beer types no one could have imagined in the 1950s.

-Sadly, she won’t write a further essay on beer, or any more novels.
+She isn’t here to write anything more on beer, or further novels.
 She died, too young, over a generation ago.

 Note re images: the first image above, of Marian Engel, was sourced from this German book site.
 The image above of a vintage Highlander beer was sourced at www.Picclick.com, here.
 All intellectual property in the images belongs solely to their lawful owners, as applicable.
 Images used for educational and research purposes.
 All feedback welcomed.